Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-csharp-quickstart.md

     using Microsoft.Azure.CognitiveServices.Search.VideoSearch.Models;
     ```

-2. Vytvořit instanci klienta tak, že vytvoříte nový `ApiKeyServiceClientCredentials` objektu s klíči předplatného a volání konstruktoru.
+2. Instantiate the client by creating a new `ApiKeyServiceClientCredentials` object with your subscription key, and calling the constructor.

     ```csharp
     var client = new VideoSearchAPI(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"));
     ```

-## <a name="send-a-search-request-and-process-the-results"></a>Odeslat žádost o vyhledávání a zpracování výsledků
+## <a name="send-a-search-request-and-process-the-results"></a>Send a search request and process the results

-1. Použití klienta odeslat žádost o vyhledávání.
-"SwiftKey" pomocí vyhledávacího dotazu.
+1. Use the client to send a search request.
+Use "SwiftKey" for the search query.

     ```csharp
     var videoResults = client.Videos.SearchAsync(query: "SwiftKey").Result;
     ```

-2. Pokud nebyly vráceny žádné výsledky, získat první z nich s `videoResults.Value[0]`.
-Poté vytiskněte ID, název a adresu url videa.
+2. If any results were returned, get the first one with `videoResults.Value[0]`.
+Then print the video's ID, title, and url.

     ```csharp
     if (videoResults.Value.Count > 0)